boguszjelinski/kapir/README.md

 ```
 The *ulimit* command helps under heavy load, number has to be adjusted to needs.

+See [readme](https://gitlab.com/kabina/kern/-/blob/master/RUNME.md) how to run all Kabina components in a simulation.

 ## Endpoints
 The following endpoints are available now with described purposes: